 Main Page Content

-The APS Summer Reading Program is designed to support your transition to Brockport and the broader community.
+The Academic Planning Seminar (APS) Community Reading Program is designed to support your transition to Brockport and the broader community.
 It will introduce you to college level learning and challenge you to consider new perspectives and world views.
 Investing your time and energy in this program will help you establish a strong foundation for a successful future in the classroom and in the Brockport community.

 About the Book & Author